flatpak/flatpak-docs/docs/sandbox-permissions.rst

   it is recommended to create a wrapper script that sets it to ``$XDG_CACHE_HOME``.
 - Retaining and sharing configuration with non-Flatpak installations is to be avoided.

-As mentioned above the ``host`` option does not and can not actually provide complete access to the host filesystem.
+As mentioned above the ``host`` option does not actually provide complete access to the host filesystem.
 The main rules are:

 - These directories are blacklisted: ``/lib``, ``/lib32``, ``/lib64``, ``/bin``, ``/sbin``, ``/usr``, ``/boot``, ``/root``, ``/tmp``, ``/etc``, ``/app``, ``/run``, ``/proc``, ``/sys``, ``/dev``, ``/var``
 - Exceptions from the blacklist: ``/run/media``
 - These directories are mounted under ``/var/run/host``: ``/etc``, ``/usr``

+The reason many of the directories are blacklisted is because they already exist in the sandbox such as ``/usr`` or are not usable in the sandbox.

 Device access
 `````````````